Impeachment Has Never Been Very Popular, But That Hasn't Stopped Congress Before

 Polling over the first 30 months of Trump's tenure has occasionally shown his approval ratings fall measurably, as they did after the Charlottesville white supremacy march in 2017 and during the government shutdown earlier this year.

 In the wake of Robert Mueller's spring report on Russian interference in the 2016 campaign, some polls even showed support for impeachment rising through the 40s or touching 50%.
-But other polling, including those that did not reference the Mueller report, found support for impeachment proceedings still well under 40%.
+But other polls, including those that did not reference the Mueller report, found support for impeachment proceedings still well under 40%.

 After that, as in previous instances, the moment faded and other stories intruded, and impeachment support subsided.

 The truth is — impeachment has almost never been popular.
-It tends to pump up the partisans in either party, but has far less allure for the less politically inclined.
+It tends to pump up the partisans in either party but has far less allure for the less politically inclined.
 Independent voters, it should be noted, have been especially slow to take up the impeachment cry.

-It may be aversion to the disruption, or dread of the all-consuming nature of the process that devours the congressional agenda and relentlessly dominates the news media.
+It may be aversion to the disruption or dread of the all-consuming nature of the process that devours the congressional agenda and relentlessly dominates the news media.
 Surely, those are among the memories that linger from the impeachment of President Bill Clinton two decades ago.
 The Clinton impeachment in December 1998 was never supported by anything close to a majority in the Gallup Poll.
-(A year later, it was more popular and supported by 50%).
+A year later, it was more popular and supported by 50%.

 In the month he was impeached by the House of Representatives, only 30% of Americans supported removing him from office.
 Remarkably, in the same poll, nearly two-thirds said they thought Clinton was guilty of the charges involved.
 The following month, a Republican Senate could not muster the needed two-thirds vote, or even a simple majority, to convict Clinton on either of the articles of impeachment backed by the House.

-From time to time, random members of the House have since proposed impeaching Clinton's successors George W. Bush and Barack Obama.
+From time to time, members of the House have since proposed impeaching Clinton's successors George W. Bush and Barack Obama.
 (Any individual member can go to the floor and do this.)
 But that came to nothing in both cases.
 The lesson both parties clearly had taken away from the Clinton case was that the public is cool at best to the whole business.

-House Speaker Nancy Pelosi has been adamant in her resistance to impeachment proceedings that do not have either bipartisan backing or broad public support.
+House Speaker Nancy Pelosi has been adamant in her resistance to impeachment proceedings that have neither bipartisan backing nor broad public support.
 She had already served a decade of her House career at the time of Clinton's impeachment and acquittal, and she saw how his approval ratings actually rose at that time and through his remaining time in office.

 That is clearly not a scenario she would wish to reprise in the next 14 months.
-But Pelosi was also around for that other impeachment process of the 20th Century, the one involving Richard Nixon.
+But Pelosi was also around for that other impeachment process of the 20th century, the one involving Richard Nixon.
 Though not yet a candidate for office, Pelosi was a California mom in her early 30s and active in Democratic politics.
-Her father had been a congressman and mayor of Baltimore.
+Her father had been a congressman and the mayor of Baltimore.

 She surely remembers how difficult it had been to sell the public on the case against Nixon, a case so overwhelming by the summer of 1974 that he chose to resign in the face of certain impeachment (with senators from his own party telling him he had to go).
 Yet, even as Nixon's Washington power base eroded and then collapsed, the public accepted the change only grudgingly.

-In a 2014 Pew Research Center study, the center's director and pollster Andrew Kohut noted how long the public had resisted Nixon's impeachment – even as his approval rating declined to historic lows.
-Even after a long summer of televised Senate hearings in 1973 began the slide in his approval, Gallup found only about one-in-four Americans thought Nixon should go.
+In a 2014 Pew Research Center study, the center's director and pollster Andrew Kohut noted how long the public had resisted Nixon's impeachment — even as his approval rating declined to historic lows.
+Even after a long summer of televised Senate hearings in 1973 began the slide in his approval, Gallup found only about 1 in 4 Americans thought Nixon should go.

 That figure would drift upward through the winter and spring of 1974, a time when it moved in a range similar to the current impeachment numbers for President Trump.